 But first I want to tell you why you should stay in the city center.
 Find out!

 Good to know!
 We recommend booking your Stavanger accommodations via Booking.com because it’s just simply the easiest-to-use and the best hotel booking site out there.
 They offer the best prices and booking conditions.
 It’s the site where we book 99% of our hotels when traveling.

-If you want to compare the prices to be absolutely sure that you’re getting the best deal, you can also check HotelsCombined – this site compares hotel prices all over the internet.
 For those of you who like staying at Airbnb, I also included a selection of the very best Airbnb in Stavanger.
 You can find those at the bottom of this article.

 Where to Stay in Stavanger?